 One tool I discuss with many of my patients in the context of managing alcohol cravings is medication to stop drinking.
 Medications such as naltrexone affect dopamine receptors in the brain and block the effects of dopamine when drinking or anticipating alcohol.

-When an alcoholic drink is consumed while taking naltrexone, it decreases the likelihood that dopamine levels will ramp up.
+When drinking on naltrexone, it decreases the likelihood that dopamine levels will ramp up.
 Therefore, the brain’s association with alcohol and pleasure begins to weaken.
 This can be a very effective tool for many in managing cravings.

 A specialized therapist can work with you to identify what habits trigger your desire to drink, manage thoughts about drinking, build drink refusal skills, and so much more.
 Why we drink is complex.